Enjoy this free, self-guided walking tour in historic Charlotte Amalie in St. Thomas!

 1. You can see the governor’s quarters, the courthouse and where church services were held centuries ago.
 Fort Christian was the center of the universe for the tiny Danish colony into the 20th century.

-2. The dungeon where there is a solitary cell for folks needing an extra level of punishment.
+2. The dungeon – a solitary cell for folks needing an extra level of punishment.

 3. The catwalk around the top of the fort is pretty cool – you’ll get great views of downtown Charlotte Amalie.
 But what I like to do is imagine pirate ships entering the harbour.
 The early government was friendly to all sorts of awful folks.
 It’s well documented that the governors would party with unsavory gents and would launder their plunder.